-The Remuneration Committee met twice in the year ended 30th June, 2018.
-The attendance of individual members of the Remuneration Committee at meetings in the year ended 30th June, 2018 is set out below:
+The Remuneration Committee met twice in the year ended 30th June, 2019.
+The attendance of individual members of the Remuneration Committee at meetings in the year ended 30th June, 2019 is set out below:

-Members
+Members Attendance at Meetings

-Anthony Grahame STOTT (Chairman) Fritz HELMREICH Stephen TAN Dr. CHAU Ming-tak
+Anthony Grahame STOTT (Chairman) 2

+Fritz HELMREICH 2

+Stephen TAN 2

+Dr. CHAU Ming-tak 2